 - Logan County (1889-1895) – was a county in Idaho Territory and later the state of Idaho from 1889 to 1895.
 Logan County was created from parts of Alturas County by the Idaho Territorial Legislature in 1889 with Bellevue as its county seat.
 Six years later, the Idaho Legislature attempted to return Bellevue to Alturas County, but the plan was struck down by the state supreme court.
 In response on March 5, 1895, the Idaho Legislature combined Logan and Alturas Counties into a new county called Blaine.
 Two weeks later on March 18, the southern portion of the newly-created Blaine County was split off to form Lincoln County with its county seat at Shoshone and Logan County ceased to exist.
 Bellevue became part of Blaine County.

-Idaho Counties with Burned Courthouses
+List of Idaho Counties with Burned Courthouses

 The destruction to Idaho courthouses considerably has a effect on genealogists in just about every way.
 Not only are these historic buildings ripped from our lifetimes, so are the files they kept: marriage, wills, probate, land records, as well as others.
 Once destroyed they are gone permanently.
 Despite the fact that they have already been placed on mircofilm, computers and film burn as well.
 The most tragic aspect of this is the reason why nearly all of our courthouses are destroyed as a result of arsonist.
 Although, don’t assume all records were damaged or lost.
 Many Idaho counties have dealt with a loss of records due to courthouse fires, floods, and theft.